Updated and reviewed for accuracy on April 7, 2020, by Dr. Katie Grzyb, DVM

-“If there is not a medical problem and the problem truly is behavioral, early intervention is key,” George said.
-“Behavioral issues can sometimes be resolved by adding additional litter boxes around the home, scooping frequently to remove waste or by moving a litter box from one space in the home to another.”
+“If there is not a medical problem and the problem truly is behavioral, early intervention is key,” Dr. George says.
+“Behavioral issues can sometimes be resolved by adding additional litter boxes around the home, scooping frequently to remove waste, or by moving a litter box from one space in the home to another.”

 Why Cats Spray

-While some cats squat and urinate on bare floors, carpet, furniture and other horizontal surfaces, others will spray urine on vertical surfaces around the home.
-“Unfixed males spray to mark their territory, and unfixed females spray to let tomcats know they are ready [to mate]” DeFeo said.
-To avoid such behaviors, she suggests getting male cats neutered and female cats spayed at six months.
+While some cats squat and urinate on bare floors, carpet, furniture, and other horizontal surfaces, others will spray urine on vertical surfaces around the home.
+“Unfixed males spray to mark their territory, and unfixed females spray to let tomcats know they are ready [to mate]” DeFeo says.

 If your cat is spraying out of stress or anxiety, discuss these issues with your veterinarian and work with them to develop a solution to minimize your cat’s stress.